holoviz/param/doc/upgrade_guide.md

 #### Setting a non-Parameter attribute via the constructor

-Before Param 2.0 you could set a instance attribute that was not a `Parameter` via the constructor.
+Before Param 2.0 you could set an instance attribute that was not a `Parameter` via the constructor.
 This behavior was prone to let typos slip through your code, setting the wrong instance attribute (with a warning though).
-Starting from Param 2.0 this now raises a `TypeError`, like when you call a Python callable with a wrong parameter name:
+Starting from Param 2.0 this now raises a `TypeError`, similarly to when you call a Python callable with a wrong parameter name:

 ```python
 class A(param.Parameterized):